How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 Markets have reached a point where execution quality outweighs analytical insight, and this shift is no longer subtle.
 Price does not wait for interpretation, and capital does not wait for conviction.
 Instead, markets increasingly reflect how fast systems can process information, adjust exposure, and execute decisions without hesitation.
-Within that context, AI agents are not simply tools that improve trading performance; they are becoming the infrastructure through which trading happens.
+Within which context, AI agents are not simply tools improving trading performance; they are becoming the infrastructure through which trading happens.

-This article will give us a clear view: why AI agents are taking over crypto trading, how they differ from traditional automation, what data confirms the shift, and what risks and structural changes define the market into 2026.
-The core thesis remains consistent throughout: markets are transitioning from human-driven behavior toward system-driven execution.
+This article covers why AI agents are dominating crypto trading, how they differ from traditional automation, what data confirms the shift, and what risks and structural changes define the market into 2026.
+Markets are now transitioning from human-driven behavior toward system-driven execution.

-To begin with, the strongest evidence comes from participation rather than narrative.
-By 2025, AI-driven systems are estimated to handle approximately 89% of global trading volume across financial markets, according to LiquidityFinder.
-This reflects a structural reality where algorithmic execution dominates price formation, especially in environments where latency and liquidity fragmentation matter.
+Evidence comes from participation data, not narrative.
+By 2025, AI driven systems handle approximately 89% of global trading volume across financial markets, according to LiquidityFinder.
+Algorithmic execution now dominates price formation; especially in environments where latency and liquidity fragmentation matter.

 At the same time, capital flows reinforce this transition.
-MarketsandMarkets projects the AI agent sector expanding from $7.8 billion in 2025 to over $52 billion by 2030, signaling long-term infrastructure investment rather than short-term hype.
-In crypto specifically, Nevermined reports that AI-related deals accounted for ~20% of Web3 financings in Q1 2025, indicating a clear rotation toward automation layers.
+MarketsandMarkets projects the AI agent sector expanding from $7.8 billion in 2025 to over $52 billion by 2030, signaling long term infrastructure investment rather than short term hype.
+In crypto specifically, Nevermined reports AI related deals accounted for ~20% of Web3 financings in Q1 2025, indicating a clear rotation toward automation layers.

 Behavioral adoption aligns with this shift.
 Surveys cited by The Australian show: